Dongdayin/HEA_MEA_Designer/README.md

 - the default structure file `data/final.lmp`;
 - the curated model presets referenced by the GUI model library.

-Private notes, video scripts, old tutorial material, Atomsk intermediate output, generated runtime files, and local distribution archives are excluded from the repository and release zip.

 ## Data Sources and References

 The bundled assets are documented in [docs/data_sources.md](docs/data_sources.md).
 In short: